Kay Hagan: Abortion

 and voted against a congressional plan to defund Planned Parenthood.
 Planned Parenthood quotes Hagan as saying "I am a strong supporter of a woman's right to choose ...
 I would like to see abortions be safe, legal, and rare.
 These decisions are best made privately by a woman in consultation with her doctor."
-Hagan also voted against a congressional plan to defund Planned Parenthood, who according to the News Observer plans to spend 3.3 million dollars on her reelection campaign.
+Hagan also voted against a congressional plan to defund Planned Parenthood, who according to the News Observer plans to spend 3.3 million dollars on her re-election campaign.
 Hagan was endorsed by EMILY's List, an organization dedicated to electing pro-choice Democratic women to office.
 Hagan opposed the Pain-Capable Unborn Child Protection Act, which would ban abortions after 20 weeks.
 In August 2014, a protest occurred outside her offices in support of the bill.

 LGBT rights

 On December 18, 2010, Hagan voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.

 Hagan opposed North Carolina's Amendment 1, a measure that defined marriage as a union between one man and one woman in North Carolina's Constitution.
 On March 27, 2013, Hagan announced her support of same-sex marriage.